ChatScript/ChatScript/WIKI/Practicum-patterns.md

 Q2 has useless interior `( )` so it is not the clearest.
 If you thought `( deposits are good)` should have been changed to `" deposits are good"`, you missed the clearest answer.
-You don't need to use `" "` at the top level Of a pattern.
+You don't need to use `" "` at the top level of a pattern.

 Q3 detects `bananas are fruit` and `examples of fruit are bananas and pineapple` but not `the banana is a fruit`.
 To do that